 You will learn a step-by-step method you can use every time to identify, plan and monitor projects.
 This practical course will teach you how to:

 How It Works

-When you reach the end of the course you also get one-to-one, personal feedback on your project plan and M&E Plan, via email or live chat (downloadable for future reference).
+When you reach the end of the course you also get one-to-one, personal feedback on your project plan and M&E Plan, so your certificate is based on real achievement.

 Consultant working 10 years in M&E (UNDP, INGOs)

 "As a result of the training, RBM is now our in-house tool for project evaluation and appraisal, and we mainstream RBM in all our 37 project offices across Nigeria.
 Neil opened my eyes to critical issues of linking activities to results and impacts, and his ability to deconstruct and demystify M&E made the training a life-changing experience."